mediafoundation/media-protocol-docs/src/docs/smart-contracts/guides/local-enviroment.md

 Then hop to the [Local Node with a Mainnet Fork](#local-node-with-a-mainnet-fork) section to complete your set up and start developing.

 ## Or...
-Start from Scratch -->
+Start from Scratch

-In the following sections, we’ll walk through the steps to create the same environment set up as the boilerplate from scratch and learn the underlying concepts.
+In the following sections, we’ll walk through the steps to create the same environment set up as the boilerplate from scratch and learn the underlying concepts.   -->

+In the following sections, we’ll walk through the steps to create the a development environment from scratch and learn the underlying concepts.

 ## Set Up Dependencies